darwingr/MRIDB/README.md

 local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+### Run Requirements

+ - Running instance of Oracle DB version 11 (Docker works well for local dev)
+ - Java version 8 (if running from a jar file)

-### Prerequisites
+### Development Requirements

-What things you need to install the software:
+ - Everything under Run Requirements
  - git
- - Java version 8
- - Java development kit (jdk)
+ - Java development kit (jdk) 1.8
- - Running instance of Oracle DB version 11
  - Eclipse (must have the built-in support for git, otherwise use comman)
+ - ojdbc8.jar — the oracle database interfaces and drivers for Java
+ - packr-all.jar — [Packr](https://github.com/libgdx/packr) release packaging

 ### Installing